electronsandstuff/easygdf/README.md

     t=np.random.random((3,)),
 )
 ```
+You may notice, that we haven't specified all required particle parameters for GPT.
+Don't worry, EasyGDF will autofill
+those values with zeros for you to produce a valid output.
+Certain parameters (such as if you don't manually set `ID`)
+will be filled with appropriate non-zero values ([1,2,3,4,...] in this case).

 ## Testing
 Developers may use the python script `run_all_tests.py` to execute all unit tests in the project.
 These tests are also